Entries Tagged 'Manuscripts & Presentations' ↓

 It is assumed first that there is a body of knowledge based on cutting edge empirical research in various academic disciplines that is relevant to teaching, learning, and schooling, and second, that when teachers know and act on this knowledge, schooling is more effective (p.
 284).

-The problem is that effectiveness is the central idea in the social science paradigm, but it can’t be the central focus of teachers.
-There are an infinite number of ways to be effective, which renders effectiveness an empty concept in teaching, just as it is in the arts.
+I call this idea the social science paradigm for improving education.
+The problem with this metaphor (paradigm) is that effectiveness is the desired outcome, but it can’t be the central focus of teachers because there are an infinite number of ways to be effective, which renders effectiveness an empty concept in teaching, just as it is in the arts.
 Why have we adopted a teaching improvement paradigm that does not guide teaching?

 Continue reading →